ACGaming/BlockParticleSpawning/README.md

  >
 ```

-This mod was commissioned for Minecraft 1.12.2
+This mod was commissioned for Minecraft 1.12.2 to be used in the modpack [**Rebirth of the Night (RotN)**](https://www.curseforge.com/minecraft/modpacks/rebirth-of-the-night).